Physician Associate, M.M.S Program Policies and Procedures

 HIPAA-Compliant Document Submission

 The University of New Haven uses MyChart document submission to our Office of Health Services.
 This includes the required physical examination form and required vaccination records.
-Physician Associate program faculty, program director, and medical director do not access to a student’s health information.
+Physician Associate program faculty, program director, and medical director do not have access to a student’s health information.
 The University Office of Health Services notifies the program of each student’s compliance with submission of health form and immunization status.

 Student Health Insurance